canonical/snapd/_integration-tests/README.md

     go run _integration-tests/main.go -release 15.04 -channel stable -revision 3

-The default values are suited to testing the more recent version, `rolling` for release, `edge` for channel and an empty revision, which picks the latest available.
+The default values are suited to testing the most recent version, `rolling` for release, `edge` for channel and an empty revision, which picks the latest available.